sumeetdas/fuml/README.md

     data: Shape.Circle
     ```
     * For types like these, you only need to provide the parameter values.
 For example, here you only need to specify `5` as the `int` value an instance of `Shape.Circle` type expects.
-    * Sum types in algebraic data types (e.g. `Circle` and `Rectangle` in `Shape` data type), if used as a data type for a property, requires fully qualified name.
+    * Individual types in sum types (e.g. `Circle` and `Rectangle` in `Shape` data type), if used as a data type for a property, requires fully qualified name.
 For example, you cannot use `Circle` type as follows:
         ```fuml
         <schema>